CZ-NIC/knot/doc/reference.rst

 -------

 An ordered list of IP addresses, network subnets, or network ranges.
 The query's source address must match one of them.
-Empty value means that address match is not required.
+If this configuration item isn't defined, no address match is required.

 *Default:* not set